PowerBiDevCamp/FabricUserApiDemo/Setup.md

 <img src="./images/Setup/media/image8.png"   style="width:30%" />

-The **AppSettings.cs** file contains several GUID-based Ids for ApplicationId, a Fabric capacity Id and the Azure AD object Ids for two users, a group and a service principal which are used to test workspace role assignment.
+The **AppSettings.cs** file contains several GUID-based Ids for Application Id, a Fabric capacity Id and the Azure AD object Ids for two users, a group and a service principal which are used to test workspace role assignment.

 <img src="./images/Setup/media/image9.png"  style="width:65%" />

 Update the **const** named ApplicationId with the Application Id for the Entra application you created in an earlier step.